threespace/ThreeSpaceSite/pages/index.md

      Communicating complex ideas is important when interacting with customers and investors, and also amongst employees.

-     We currently serve clients in biotech, management consulting, and education.
+     We currently serve clients in biotech and management consulting.
 ---